victoriamccray/Hackathon/README.md

 - Leverage computing frameworks for large data

 ### 4. Data Science Applications
+- Explore data science and machine learning techniques
+- Understand the foundations of Graph Theory and Network Analysis
+- Implement applications for brain data and neuroimaging
-- Understand the foundations of connectivity analysis and the implications of preprocessing decisions on results
+- Evaluate the implications of preprocessing steps and decisions on results

 ### 5. Neuroethics and Bias
 - Understanding of open-source principles and collaborative workflows